How Long to Proof Sourdough in the Fridge (+ Tips)

 How do you cold ferment sourdough?

-To cold ferment sourdough, you place your shaped dough in a banneton and cover it with plastic wrap or a bowl cover.
+To cold ferment sourdough, place your shaped dough in a banneton and cover it with plastic wrap or a bowl cover.
 Place the covered banneton in the fridge and let it rest there for at least 12 hours, no longer than 96 hours, before baking.
 That’s it!

 Why should you cold ferment sourdough?